 Clean the Dog Bowl Daily

-It is REALLY important to regularly clean your dog’s bowl, at least daily and this is especially important if the bowl is outside.
+It is REALLY important to regularly clean your dog’s bowl, at least daily and this is especially important if the dog bowl is outside.
+Having a dishwasher safe bowl will make it easier to clean.
 Bacteria and germs can grow in a bowl very quickly and is not always visible to the naked eye.
 Your dog can become very ill from drinking out of a dirty bowl and it can also spread germs to you and your family too.

 Use a Non-Slip Surface